ErrorTzy/writings/notes/Aristotle/LectureNotes.md

 > Palle: Potential energy disappear when you fill the ground...how?
 > Quantum mechanics is where potential cannot be reduced to actual.

+## Change

+Def: Actualization of potential qua potential

+## Infinity

+Infinity is potential not actual.

+> Problem: it cannot be actualized.
+> Also, this is a temporal account.
+But if this is so, you cannot use this temporal account to explain time.

+God is not infinite because god is completely actual, but infinity is completely potential.

+> Aristotle and Plato's god does not give a shit to human
+> Palle: Even if I love Beethoven, Beethoven do not give a shit to me
+> A lot of person do not have the courage to love someone who do not love them back;

+## Numbers

+Aristotle thinks numbers are not objects, unlike Plato.

+## Time

+Book IV, Ch.
+10-11

+Einstein: transforming time to geometry (time is eternal)

+> What would happen if time starts to go backwards now?
+Will we even be able to tell?

+Time is not consistent of "now"s

+Time is the number of change.

+> Palle: this is what clock does: it convert "change" into numbers

+# De Anima

+We can separate form and matter in thought, but not in reality

+> Plato: there's something x that is harmed by vice but not by being destroyed.
+> E.g. You cannot destroy a number; You can destroy a painting, but you cannot destroy the beauty of a painting
+> You cannot harm the soul, but Socrates did not say soul cannot be destroyed
+>
+> That, for Plato, separates the soul and the body.
+Aristotle wants to give us a different picture.

+Aristotle: The soul is the form of the body.
+Form and matter are two aspects of the same thing.
+> Problem: the body is not matter

+> Problem: Is the form more realized in the entity itself, or the theory of the form?
+> e.g. Is the soul more realized in myself, or when someone is understanding me?

+The soul in the body is the substantial form, not the appearance form.
+The appearance only make me look like me.
+The substantial form makes me.